 Student Sustainability Journal for the 21st Century

-GLOBUS is a student-run online journal at the School for Cross-Faculty Studies, University of Warwick.
+GLOBUS is a student-run online publication at the School for Cross-Faculty Studies, University of Warwick.
 Founded in early 2015 by staff from the School, GLOBUS was taken over by students from the Global Sustainable Development degree programme following the launch of the groundbreaking course in September 2016.
+You can read more about our links and the department itself here.

 Meet the Editorial Board

 Hi!
 I’m Tori, GLOBUS’ Editor-In-Chief.
 I’m passionate about making sustainability and it’s challenges accessible and relatable – whether that be exploring the story behind the clothes we wear, the food we eat or calling out the people making the sustainability decisions that affect us all.
-In my spare time when I’m not trying to save the planet, you might spot me jogging around campus, testing out a new recipe or painting one of my friends portraits.
+In my spare time, I run my own sustainable fashion blog, and can often be found hunting for ethical bargains in the charity shops of Leamington.

 Hi!
 I’m Lucy and I am GLOBUS’ Deputy Editor.
 Beyond the bubble of essays and deadlines, I am heavily involved with grassroots climate activism, campaigning regularly around issues of youth empowerment, gender equality, and conflicts of interest within climate policy.
 I also love to travel (sustainably), good music, and any chance to get out into nature.